Frequently Asked Questions

 All donations through our PayPal, adoption fees and application fees go directly towards saving dogs’ lives.
-We specialize in medical dogs, which are very costly – we’ve had dogs cost over 10,000 for their rehabilitation.
-Some months, we can spend over 2,000 dollars a day on medical bills.
+We specialize in medical dogs, which are very costly – we’ve had dogs cost over $10,000 for their rehabilitation.
+Some months, we spend over $5,000 dollars a day on medical bills.
 We make sure all our dogs while in foster are up-to-date on their vaccinations.
-Additionally, we spay and neuter all our dogs even if they get adopted prior to being of age for spay/neuter.
+Additionally, we cover the majority of the cost of spay and neuter with our vet partners.

 We work hard to supply all our fosters with everything they’ll need to support our dogs.
 We can only do this if we have the funds and supplies available.
 We currently have 170 dogs in our care and are continuing to grow.
 The more supplies and funding we have, the more dogs we can save!

 What is the adoption process?

 All dogs available for adoption are shown on our Instagram posts, we update these posts once they are adopted!
 Our website only shows a select few featured dogs.
 If you would like to apply for a dog, please go to labellefoundation.org/adoption-form and submit an application!